ideaChenGo/FS2/README.md

      "upload_path" : "/upload.php?f=2018",
      "slave_cam_ip": ""
     }

+    on develop branch there is a new property called jpeg_size

 **timelapse**  Seconds in timelapse mode till next picture (Enabled doing a long Shutter click of at least 2 seconds)